 People have Changed

-The first and foremost reason is because the way that buyers buy today is very different from before.
-Approaching sales in traditional manners doesn’t always work.
+The first and foremost reason is that the way that buyers buy today is very different from before.
+Approaching sales in traditional manners don’t always work.
 We wanted to make sure that with SPI-1, we were applying the latest in process and methodologies to the current buyer today.

 The second major reason for developing SPI-1 is the way the adults learn.
 The way adults learned has changed dramatically.
 No longer do adults want to sit in a classroom for a few days to weeks to get what they need to be effective.